codeproject/CodeProject.AI-Server/docs/Articles/adding-a-net6-module.md

     - `_modelId` which is a unique identifier for this module.
     - `_parallelism` which defines how many Tasks will be created to process requests.
 I am setting this to 1 initially.
     - `_logger` a Logger for this class.
-    - `_senseAI` which will hold an instance of the SenseAIClient class used to communicate with the **CodeProject SenseAI Server**.
+    - `_codeprojectAI` which will hold an instance of the CodeProjectAIClient class used to communicate with the **CodeProject.AI Server**.
     - `_deepPersonLab` which will hold a reference to the code we imported from the `Portrait Mode` repo.
 ```csharp
 public class PortraitFilterWorker : BackgroundService